gu-fan/vue-edge-check/README_EN.md

 ## Useage

 Two Propery `$isEdgeLeft` 和 `$isEdgeRight`，
-Means left edge and right edge of page
+Means touching left edge or right edge of page

 can be used to define class in components